Inclusion Leader: Mrs Wendy McNerney.

 An EHCP is provided by the Local Authority for children with very complex and high level additional needs, where it has been proven that they are unable to make progress without significant changes to their educational provision.

-If you feel that your child has significant difficulties and will require an EHCP, please discuss this with your class teacher who can arrange a meeting with the SENDCo.
+If you feel that your child has significant difficulties and will require an EHCP, please discuss this with your class teacher who can arrange a meeting with the Inclusion Leader.
 North Yorkshire County Council have recently introduced banding for EHCP’s which outline the needs and provision required for children who are assessed as requiring an EHCP.
-It is often useful to discuss these with the SENDCo prior to making this decision.
+It is often useful to discuss these with the Inclusion Leader prior to making this decision.